kanishktripathi/OldTwitterStreamAndroid/README.md

 **TwitterStream**
-A basic android app that captures feeds from twitter stream API
+Basic android app that captures feeds from twitter stream API

 **Key learnings**
 This project was helpful in learning Fragments, Listview, Loaders and content providers on Android.